Don't use kbfirmware.com as it is outdated and does not support split keyboards. Use QMK Configurator instead.

 One option around this is to use a switch with clear housing like a Zealio or Alias switch and point RGB LEDs upwards through the switch.

 Compatible sizes: 1.8mm, 2x3x4mm, or 3mm, note that sometimes the 3mm LEDs can interfere with the keycaps.
 Voltage should be around 2.7V to 3.3V.
+Only 2-pin LEDs will work.

 Here's a link to some LEDs that will work: Chanzon 100pcs 2x3x4 LEDs